fabiolelis/data-representation/README.md

 ```

 ### Filters
-Obviously, you may request not all the measurements but only determinated ones.
+Obviously, you may  want request not all the measurements but only determined ones.
 In this case, use a parameterized URL, as below:

 http://api.irishroadsweather.com/measurements?filterby=[argname]&value=[value]